NirmalaAbothu/code-quiz-9.29.20/README.md

 Implemented the code to create quiz application.
 Once user open the application,the starting page will have following fields and article.

--    header section will have view highScores text and Time.
+-    header section will have view highscores text and Time.
 -    Time will be assigned by value once user clicks on start quiz button.
 -    heading.
 -    article about quiz app.